 Andrea Hansen, M.A., School Counselor, earned her B.A.in English Language and Literature from Oklahoma City University, her J.D. from Creighton University and her M.A. from Adler Graduate School.
 Prior to joining Heilicher, she substitute taught in Minneapolis, served as a School Counselor at Garlough Environmental Magnet School and as a Behavior Teacher at Stevenson Elementary in Fridley.
 Her work in education followed 10+ years working at Thomson Reuters as an Academic Account Manager where she worked with law students.
 Andrea believes each student is unique and talented and helps students learn skills to help them achieve in the classroom as well as become good global citizens.
 In her free time, she enjoys reading, biking, exploring good food in Minneapolis and spending time with her husband and son.

-Dana Provus, M.A., earned her B.A. in Elementary Education from the University of Iowa.
+Dana Provus, M.A., Middle School Learning Specialist, earned her B.A. in Elementary Education from the University of Iowa.
 She also has a master's degree from Concordia University in Reading and Literacy and another from National Louis University in School Administration and Supervision.
 Dana began her career in Skokie, IL teaching sixth grade language arts and then went on to teach third grade in a neighboring district.
 Before moving to Minnesota, she served as a literacy coach in Deerfield, IL, collaborating with administration to improve student learning, coaching teachers to improve upon their craft, and helping both struggling and gifted students.
-She is excited to join the Heilicher staff this year.
 Outside of school, Dana loves to cook, exercise, and spend time with her husband and young children.